 With interval training, you're pushing yourself as hard as you can go to accomplish as much work as possible.
 That butt-busting earns you cardiovascular benefits.
 By incorporating strength-training exercises into your intervals (as well as cardio moves), you also reap muscle-strengthening benefits.

-Get your first workout free with absolutely zero obligation
+Get your first 3 workouts free with absolutely zero obligation